DZakh/rescript-schema/README.md

 Ok(false)
 ```

-`bool` struct represents a data that is a boolean.
+The `bool` struct represents a data that is a boolean.

 #### **`S.int`**